 - Breastfeeding.
 Retrieved April 2013: The Office on Women's Health (OWH), part of the U.S. Department of Health and Human Services (HHS)

-- United States Breastfeeding Committee (2010) Workplace Accommodations to Support and Protect Breastfeeding.
-Washington, DC: United States Breastfeeding Committee;
+- United States Committee on Breastfeeding (2010) Workplace Accommodations to Support

 - AAP Reaffirms Breastfeeding Guidelines (2012) Retrieved April 2013: American Academy of Pediatrics